ALiangLiang/alias/README.md

 # alias templates

-This project is folk from [toptal/gitignore](https://github.com/toptal/gitignore).
+This project is fork from [toptal/gitignore](https://github.com/toptal/gitignore).
 It similar than it.
 For generating the alias commands to make command easier.

 ## templates